pkic/pkimm/categories/sourcing/_index.md

 ### Resources are periodically reviewed

-Resource should be periodically reviewed to ensure the accurate use the resources and secure the operations.
+Resource should be periodically reviewed to ensure the accurate use of the resources and secure operations.
 Frequency of the review depends on the complexity and criticality of the infrastructure.
-Good practice is to perform review at least once a year.
+Good practice is to perform reviews at least once a year.

 Review includes the following (but not limited to)
 - Analysis that the resources continue to match with the scope and capacity required to provide the services
-- Review of the specifications for the resources to continue support the PKI
+- Review of the specifications of the resources to continue support of the PKI
 - Review announcements and technology trends (for example “end of life” plans for a technology)
 - Documentation of any remediation plan, updates to sourcing of the PKI, that should be approved by the management